Marker-Inc-Korea/AutoRAG/docs/source/nodes/query_expansion/query_expansion.md

 ## 🔢 **Parameters**
 ### **Overview**:
 This document serves as a guide for configuring parameters, strategies, and the YAML file.
 ### **Node Parameters**
 - **Not Applicable (N/A):** There are no direct node parameters specified for the query expansion node.
 ### **Strategy**
-**Performance Evaluation**: The performance of the query_expansion node cannot be measured by the result alone.
+**Performance Evaluation**: The result alone cannot measure the performance of the query_expansion node.
 Therefore, it executes retrieval using queries, the result of Node, and evaluates it with the retrieval result.
 Therefore, in strategy, we set the parameters necessary for retrieval and evaluation.
 ```{tip}
 Please refer to the parameter of [retrieval Node](../retrieval/retrieval.md) for more details.